Partial Differential Chow Forms and a Type of Partial Differential Chow varieties: Partial Differential Chow forms

-In the ordinary differential case, there always exists a unique irreducible $\delta$-polynomial such that $\ml J\cap\ff\{\bu_0,\ldots,\bu_d\}$ is the general component of this polynomial.
-This unique polynomial is defined to be the $\delta$-Chow form of $V$.
+3pt In the ordinary differential case, there always exists a unique irreducible $\delta$-polynomial $F$ such that $\ml J\cap\ff\{\bu_0,\ldots,\bu_d\}$ is the general component of $F$.
+This unique polynomial $F$ is the $\delta$-Chow form of $V$.
 However, unlike the ordinary differential case, for a prime $\Delta$-ideal of codimension 1, it may not be the general component of any single $\Delta$-polynomial, as Example \ref{ex-nonexample} shows.

 \begin{example} Let $m=2$ and $V=\mb V(\delta_1(y),\delta_2(y))\subset\mb A^1$.
 Let $\mb L_0=u_{00}+u_{01}y$ and $\ml J=[\mb I(V), \mb L_0]\subset\ml F\{y,u_{00},u_{01}\}$.
 Then which is of codimension 1 but not the general component of a single $\Delta$-polynomial. \end{example}